SHAP-XRT: The Shapley Value Meets Conditional Independence Testing: Introduction

 Deep learning models have shown remarkable success in solving a wide range of problems, from computer vision and natural language processing, to reinforcement learning and scientific research \citep{lecun2015deep}.
 These exciting results have come hand-in-hand with an increase in the complexity of these models, mostly based on neural networks.
 While these systems consistently set the state-of-the-art in many tasks, our understanding of their specific mechanisms remains intuitive at best.
 In fact, as neural networks keep getting deeper and wider, they also become \emph{opaque} (or unintelligible) to both developers and users.
 This lack of transparency is usually referred to as the \emph{black-box} problem: the predictions of a deep learning model are not readily interpretable, entailing theoretical, societal, and regulatory issues \citep{zednik2021solving, tomsett2018interpretable, shin2021effects}.
-For example, it is still unclear whether a loss of interpretability is unavoidable to increase performance \citep{rudin2019stop}.
-Furthermore, it may be required by certain regulations that companies and organizations that rely on autonomous systems provide explanations of the decisions of such systems (e.g., what lead a model to reject a loan application) \citep{casey2019rethinking, kaminski2020algorithmic, hacker2020explainable}.
+For example, certain regulations may require companies and organizations who rely on autonomous systems to provide explanations of their decisions (e.g., what lead a model to reject a loan application) \citep{casey2019rethinking, kaminski2020algorithmic, hacker2020explainable}.
+Finally, it is still unclear whether a loss of interpretability is unavoidable to increase performance \citep{rudin2019stop}.